 Why a C-Corporation?
 Why not an LLC?

-Limited Liability Companies, known as LLCs, have many appropriate uses.
-However, it would be difficult and contrary to current market standards to operate a venture-funded startup as an LLC.
-For one, the tax rules governing LLCs significantly complicate employee equity incentive plans.
-Setting up a high-growth startup as an LLC also generally requires expensive custom legal drafting, adding unnecessary friction to your startup's growth.
-Many venture funds are also limited in their ability to invest in LLCs because of the pass-through tax nature of such entities.
+Limited Liability Companies (LLCs) have many appropriate uses, but for the modern high-growth startup, they are not ideal.
+For one, the tax rules governing LLCs significantly complicate equity, since they don’t have an included “shares” mechanism but treat every co-owner as a partner.
+Setting up a high-growth startup as an LLC also generally requires expensive custom legal drafting, which can cost a lot and introduce difficulty.
+Many venture funds can’t invest in LLCs because of their tax treatment.
 The venture community knows this, so just as they choose Delaware as a state, they will also insist on working with C-corporations.

 Most companies that initially form as LLCs generally are required to convert to C-corps, at considerable cost and delay, as a condition for obtaining funding from angel and venture capital investors.
 While LLCs (and S-Corps) may be beneficial to a founder whose business will generate a lot of cash in the short term, the savings if any will usually be outweighed by the cost of conversion.
 For most high-growth startups, these considerations make the Delaware C-Corporation the entity of choice.